meazitiruneh/RSN-Hemorrage-Detection/README.md

 ### Prediction and Results

 For any input DICOM image, the model outputs the predicted subcategories along with the probabilities.
-The image is displayed, and the model predicts the class with the highest probability (excluding "any").
+The image is displayed, and the model predicts the class with the highest probability (excluding "any" - Any is well trained to capture hemorrage it is always 100%, otherwise 0% for Normal- This shows how much the model learned well).

 ## Conclusion